Arvydas Sabonis: Popular culture

-He appeared on the Lithuanian cover of the video game NBA Live 2001.
+Sabonis appeared on the Lithuanian cover of the video game NBA Live 2001.

-Arvydas Sabonis's basketball career and journey to represent his native country Lithuania in the 1992 Barcelona Olympics is highlighted in the documentary film The Other Dream Team.
+His basketball career and journey to represent his native Lithuania in the 1992 Barcelona Olympics is highlighted in the documentary film The Other Dream Team.
 The film premiered at the Sundance Film Festival in 2012 and was distributed by Lionsgate in the U.S. and Disney internationally.

-In 2014, Sabonis appeared in a documentary about him, titled Arvydas Sabonis.
-11, which overlook his career since 1981.
+In 2014, Sabonis appeared in a documentary entitled Arvydas Sabonis.
+11, which covered his career since 1981.

-In 2023, Sabonis appeared in a movie Bilietas (The Ticket), which overlook basketball club Žalgiris Kaunas in 1979–1989.
+In 2023, Sabonis appeared in a movie Bilietas (The Ticket), which covered basketball club Žalgiris Kaunas in 1979–1989.